Planet Ladder: Release

 Written and illustrated by Yuri Narushima, Planet Ladder appeared as a serial in the Japanese manga magazine Crimson from the March 1998 issue to the May 2003 issue.
 Sobisha/Shueisha later published the chapters in seven tankōbon volumes from December 1998 to May 2004.
 Shueisha re-released Planet Ladder in four bunkoban volumes from July 18, to August 8, 2008.

 Tokyopop licensed Planet Ladder for an English-language release in North America and serialized it in its manga magazine Smile.
 The first volume was released on April 23, 2002; the final volume was published on March 8, 2005.
 Planet Ladder belonged to Tokyopop's line-up of manga in its original right-to-left format; previously, the majority of manga licensed in the United States was "flopped" to read left-to-right for a Western audience.
 As a result, it was displayed in a case with the eight other "unflopped" manga—Chobits, Dragon Knights, Marmalade Boy, GTO, Real Bout High School, The Skull Man, Mars and Cowboy Bebop—and heavily advertised in anime magazines and on fan sites.
 Planet Ladder went out of print on April 2, 2007 in North America.

 Only the last two volumes were given titles in the English-language release: The Fate of the Dark Planet for volume six and Ananai of the Puzzled Star for the seventh volume.

+Digital Manga Publishing re-released the series for North America digitally in 2012, and is the current license holder.